carddan/fitflow/README.md

 # Known Issues

-The main page after you create an account and log in is still under aesthetic development, and there is no two step verification for accounts.
+The main page after you create an account and log in is still under aesthetic development.